MirrorNetworking/Mirror/docs/Concepts/Setup.md

 Most multiplayer games feature some kind of object that a player can control, like a character, a car, or something else.
 Some multiplayer games don’t feature a single visible player object, and attach all the scripts to it which control what the player can do in your game.

-If you are using Unity’s Network Manager component (see *The Network Manager*, above), assign the Prefab to the Player Prefab field.
+If you are using Mirror’s Network Manager component (see *The Network Manager*, above), assign the Prefab to the Player Prefab field.

 ![The network manager with a “Player Car” prefab assigned to the Player Prefab field.](NetworkManagerWithPlayerPrefab.png)